hasaniqbal777/coling-2025/_pages/registration.md

 Please refer to the following dates for cancellation:

-- Cancellation by December 23, 2024: Full refund less bank or credit card expenses and a $50 processing fee
+- Cancellation by December 23, 2024: Full refund less bank or credit card expenses and a $50 processing fee.
 - Cancellation from December 24 - January 3rd will have a $200 Cancellation fee.
 - Cancellation after January 4, 2024: No refund.